Marie Gluesenkamp Perez: Political positions

 Gluesenkamp Perez campaigned as a moderate Democrat, supporting both abortion rights and Second Amendment rights.
 She emphasized her focus on small businesses, job training, local issues such as the timber industry, and expressed opposition to political extremism.
-Following her election, she has taken a role as a co-chair of the Blue Dog Coalition and has joined the bipartisan Problem Solvers Caucus.
+Following her election, she became co-chair of the Blue Dog Coalition and joined the bipartisan Problem Solvers Caucus.
 Her record has been criticized by pro-choice activists and student debt activists.

-In 2025, Gluesenkamp Perez was among 10 Democrats who joined House Republicans in voting to censure Al Green for disrupting the 2025 Donald Trump speech to a joint session of Congress.

-Abortion

-Gluesenkamp Perez supports abortion access, citing her personal experience having a dilation and curettage procedure after a miscarriage.
-KGW described her support for abortion rights as "a tenet of her campaign".
-In January 2023, she voted against the Born-Alive Abortion Survivors Protection Act, which would criminalize healthcare providers in failing to provide care for an infant born alive after an abortion attempt.